vasu8480/Full_stack_simpilearn/t.md

 #What is MySQL?
 MySQL is a free and open-source relational database management system (RDBMS) that uses Structured Query Language (SQL) to manage and manipulate data stored in databases.

-applications of MySQL:
-1. MySQL is used for a wide range of applications, including data warehousing, e-commerce, logging applications, and many more.
-2. MySQL is a popular choice of database for use in web applications, and is a central component of the widely used LAMP open source web application software stack.

 Basic MySQL commands:
 1. CREATE DATABASE - creates a new database